Skip to content

 Your Arpio API bearer token

-Step 1 — Create Administration Role (once, in management account)
+Step 1 — Create Administration Role (once per management account)

 aws cloudformation create-stack \